-The problem of teaching the agent to accomplish a task can thus be formulated as the problem of finding the optimal policy.
+The problem of teaching the agent to accomplish a certain task can thus be formulated as the problem of finding an optimal policy.
 The general formulation treats the problem as a \textit{Markov decision process (MDP)}.
 An MDP is a reinforcement learning task that satisfies the \textit{Markov property}, \ie, the current state retains all relevant information from the past states.
 Formally, a state $\stateRL_t$ is Markov if and only if $\mathbb{P}[\stateRL_{t+1} | \stateRL_t] = \mathbb{P}[\stateRL_{t+1} | \stateRL_1, \dots, \stateRL_t]$.
-In simpler words, the environment's response at time $t + 1$ depends only on the state $\stateRL_t$ and action $\action_t$ (state and action at time $t$), independently of how the past history of states and actions led to $\stateRL_t$.
+In simpler words, the environment response at time $t + 1$ depends only on the state $\stateRL_t$ and action $\action_t$ (state and action at time $t$), independently of how the past history of states and actions led to $\stateRL_t$.
 If the state and action spaces are finite, the problem is called a finite Markov decision process (finite MDP).
 The Bellman equation for $\valueRL_\policy$ expresses the relationship between the value of a state and the values of its successor states.
 It is expressed as a recursive function:

-and it can be interpreted as a sum over all the values of the three variables, $\action$, $\stateRL$, and $\reward$ (where we use the notation $\stateRL^\prime$ for denoting the states that can be reached from state $\stateRL_t$).
-For each set of these values, we compute the probability, $\policy(\action|\stateRL_t)p(\stateRL^\prime, \reward | \stateRL_t, \action)$, and weight the reward expected along the future states by these probabilities.
-Solving a reinforcement learning task means finding the policy that achieves the highest reward over time.
+and can be interpreted as a sum over all the values of the three variables; $\action$, $\stateRL$, and $\reward$, where $\stateRL^\prime$ denotes the states that can be reached from state $\stateRL_t$.
+For each set of these values, we compute the probability: $\policy(\action|\stateRL_t)p(\stateRL^\prime, \reward | \stateRL_t, \action)$, and weight the reward expected along the future states by these probabilities.
+Solving a reinforcement learning task means finding a policy that achieves the highest reward over time.
 There is always at least one policy that is better than or equal to all other policies, and it is called the \textit{optimal policy} $\policy^*$.
 The Bellman optimality equation indicates that the value of a state under an optimal policy must equal the expected return for the best action from that state: